-It was founded by Tom Slack (former lawyer) and Kate Slack (current lawyer), who fell into an obsession for the podcast medium early and haven’t shaken it.
+It was founded by two lawyers who fell into an obsession for the podcast medium early and haven’t shaken it.

 The problem they continued to encounter as podcast fans is reliably finding new ones.

 There are about 400,000 podcasts available in the iTunes library, and no reliable way to surface the best ones on demand.

 We have big plans to evolve the site into a place where intelligent and restlessly outspoken people like you and us can congregate and start to drive the podcast discourse.

 But until then we need you to help us fill WhatPods with genuine, organic reviews, ratings, vibrant discussion and commentary.

 We could’ve loaded WhatPods with fake reviews and ratings, or just nicked them from iTunes, to give the impression we’re worthy of the world’s attention.

 But we want genuine, independent, informed and useful reviews, not filler gibberish.